Brachygalaxias bullocki

 Brachygalaxias bullocki, the red jollytail or puye, is a species of freshwater ray-finned fish belonging to the family Galaxiidae, the galaxiids.
 This fish is endemic to Chile.

 Taxonomy

 Brachygalaxias bullocki was first formally described as Galaxias bullocki in 1908 by the British ichthyologist Charles Tate Regan with its type locality given as Maquehue, near Temuco in southern Chile.
-In 1928 Carl H. Eigenmann propsed the new monospecific genus Brachygalaxias with G. bullocki being its only species making it the type species by monotypy.
+In 1928 Carl H. Eigenmann proposed the new monospecific genus Brachygalaxias with G. bullocki being its only species making it the type species by monotypy.
 In 1983 Klaus Busse described a second species, B. gotheis, in this genus, although some still regard this taxon as a synonym of B. bullocki.
 The genus Brachygalaxias belongs to the subfamily Galaxiinae in the family Galaxiidae, the only family on the order Galaxiiformes.

 Etymology

 Brachgalaxias bullocki is the type species of the genus Brachgalaxias, this name prefixes brachy-, which means "short" and refers to the short body of this species, onto the genus name Galaxias, the type genus of the family Galaxiidae.
 Regan said that this was "the smallest of the Galaxiidae in Chile".
 The specific name honours the American agronomist Dillman Samuel Bullock, who lived in Chile and collected many fish specimens, including the holotype of this species.